 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 San Diego Naval Shipyard History

 Meanwhile, the United States Navy was looking for land to use for ship repairs.
 In 1921, after an approved $750,000 appropriations bill from Congress, the land was given to the Navy.

-By 1943, the San Diego Naval Shipyard was re-designated as a U.S. repair based.
+By 1943, the San Diego Naval Shipyard was re-designated as a U.S. repair base.
 It began overhauling, repairing, commissioning, and maintaining thousands of vessels, which included destroyers, submarines, cruisers, and more.

 After World War II ended, the shipyard continued to supply repair and dry-docking services to active fleet vessels.
-However, by the 1990s, the shipyard was re-aligned as the Naval Station San Diego, and it became the home port to the Long Island Naval Shipyard.
+By the 1990s, the shipyard was re-aligned as the Naval Station San Diego, and it became the home port to the Long Island Naval Shipyard.

 Asbestos at San Diego Naval Shipyard

-Even in 2006, tons of asbestos was found throughout numerous areas of the shipyard, including the salvage yard, which still had debris from demolition and repair projects.
+Even in 2006, tons of asbestos were found throughout numerous areas of the shipyard, including the salvage yard, which still had debris from demolition and repair projects.

-In addition to the salvage yard, a storage area used up until 1950s still had large traces of asbestos in 2010, as well as an area in the shipyard used to create corrosives, metal finishings, and solvents.
+In addition to the salvage yard, a storage area used until the 1950s still had large traces of asbestos in 2010, as well as an area in the shipyard used to create corrosives, metal finishings, and solvents.

 A number of the sites and areas in the shipyard were cleaned up and/or put under regulation programs that helped with cleanup efforts.
 Some of these sites are still under the cleanup process today.

-People who worked at San Diego Naval Shipyard prior to the Environmental Protection Agency’s (EPA) strict regulations on asbestos use in 1979 are at a heightened risk of developing an asbestos-related illness.
+People who worked at San Diego Naval Shipyard prior to the Environmental Protection Agency’s (EPA) strict regulations on asbestos use are at risk of developing an asbestos-related illness.

 Consequently, many workers would return home in work clothes filled with asbestos fibers, which in turn would transfer into the family home.